openshift/jenkins-plugin/README.md

 ####  "Verify OpenShift Service"

-The step name is "openShiftVerifyService".
+The step name is "openshiftVerifyService".
 Mandatory parameters are:

 a)  "serviceName" or "svcName":  The name of the service to connect to.